konradkoziel/trevor.gg/readme.md

-# 🧠 TrevorBot — Discord's Operational Diagnostician
+🧠 TrevorBot — Discord’s Operational Diagnostician

-TrevorBot is a Discord bot built on Azure Functions, designed for groups who thrive on rituals, mental clips, and chaotic team drafts.
-Trevor is not just a bot.
-Trevor observes.
-Trevor comments.
-Trevor logs.
+TrevorBot is a Discord bot powered by Azure Functions and Azure OpenAI, designed for teams that thrive on chaos, structure, and unsolicited commentary.
+Trevor doesn’t just respond — he analyzes, judges, and occasionally helps.

----

-## 🚀 Features
+🚀 Features

-### `/ping`
+/ping

 Checks if Trevor is alive.
 He usually is.
-But he’s not happy about it.

-### `/teams gracze: Konrad,Janusz,Jan,Bartosz`
+Still cynical.

+/teams gracze: Konrad,Janusz,Jan,Bartosz

 Splits the provided list of players into two teams.
-Uneven teams?
-Trevor sees all.
-And judges.

----
+If they’re uneven — Trevor sees.
+And disapproves.

+/ask question: <text>

+Connects directly to Azure OpenAI.
+Trevor reads your question, consults the neural gods, and responds concisely.
+He’s contractually obligated to be helpful, but not necessarily kind.

-## 🧰 Tech Stack
+🧰 Tech Stack

-- **Azure Functions** — webhook-based backend
+Azure Functions — webhook-based backend for Discord Interactions

+Azure OpenAI Service — GPT-4o model powering /ask command

-- **Discord Interactions API** — slash command support
+Discord Interactions API — full slash command support

-- **C# (.NET 8)** — core logic
+C# (.NET 8) — backend logic and dependency injection
-- **Trevor Personality Engine™** — dry wit, operational paranoia, and judgmental commentary

----
+Trevor Personality Engine™ — sarcasm-driven orchestration layer

+🧩 Summary

+TrevorBot is equal parts automation and attitude.
+He listens, computes, and replies faster than your manager — and with slightly more empathy.